 A “watt” is the unit used to measure quantities of power and is named after the Scottish inventor and engineer James Watt (1736-1819).
 A kilowatt, or kW, is equal to a thousand watts.
 So the number of kW is the amount of power an electrical device uses in order to run, and a kilowatt-hour (kWh) is the amount of energy that an appliance uses every hour.
 For example, if your electric radiator is rated at 3 kW and is left on for an hour, it would use 3 kWh of electricity.

 More importantly, a kWh is the unit that electricity suppliers use to bill you for the electricity you use.
 They do this by either reading your usage for you, or by having you send them the reading from your meter.
-Usually, you are given a unit charge for your electricity; this multiplied by the number of kWh you use gives you the cost of the power on your bill.
+Usually, you are given a unit charge for your electricity; this multiplied by the number of kWh you use gives you the cost of the electricity on your bill.

 How do you calculate the number of kWh used per day?

 If you want to know how many kWh you use daily, simply divide your total kWh number by the number of days covered by the bill.
 In reality, you are not going to use exactly the same amount of electricity every day.
 This changes depending upon how long you spend at home, what you do while you are there, the time of year, and the temperature.

 You can even work out the number of kWh used by each appliance per day based on how long each is on.
 If you use a 3-kWh heater as an example, it will use 15 kWh of electricity if you have it on for 5 hours.

 How do you calculate the number of kWh from watts?